danrempel/hobbitmealclock/README.md

 This app tweets at scheduled times to let you know which Hobbity meal you should be eating.
 It also periodically searches Twitter for the hashtag *#secondbreakfast* and replies with a quote from Merry.

 ## Hobbit Meals

-* Add a tweet schedulder to tweet the following:
 * Breakfast - 7am.
 * Second breakfast - 9 am.
 * Elevenses - 11 am.
 * Lunch - 1 pm.
 * Afternoon tea - 3pm.
 * Dinner - 6 pm.
 * Supper - 9 pm.

 ## Future Plans